lolzio5/Team05-RISCV-Final/README.md

 ## (3.5)  Pipelined Architecture with Data Cache
 ### Direct Mapped Cache
-The cache is implemented using a direct mapped approach.
-The cache memory is made up of 4 parts valid bit, tag, index and data.
-The cache size is 64 bytes with a tag size of 26 bits and Index size of 4 bits.
-This is implemented with 3 separate ram arrays for the cache data, valid bit and tag of the cache.
+The cache is implemented using a direct-mapped approach.
+The cache memory is made up of 4 parts valid bit, tag, index, and data.
+The cache size is 64 bytes with a tag size of 26 bits and an Index size of 4 bits.
+This is implemented with 3 separate RAM arrays for the cache data, valid bit, and tag of the cache.

 ### (3.5.1) Hit
 A hit is detected when the incoming read iAddress tag matches the tag of the cache and the valid bit is high.
-When a hit occurs data is read directly from cache.
+When a hit occurs data is read directly from the cache.

 ### (3.5.2) Miss
 If a miss is detected data must be read from main memory.
 It is then stored in the cache so allow at the corresponding index.